 In addition to liabilities, the statement of net position and fund financial statements will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Cooperative has one type of item, which arises only under a modified accrual basis of accounting that qualifies as needing to be reported in this category.
+The Cooperative has one type of item that qualifies as needing to be reported in this category.
 Accordingly, the item, deferred pension resources, is reported only in the statement of net position and results from actuarial calculations.